Skip to Content

 Sunrise reflections on Moraine Lake!

 This next stop is a bit challenging to get to, but totally worth it to see the bucket-list-worthy Moraine Lake!
-Just 15 minutes from Lake Louise is in my opinion, the most beautiful lake in all of Canada!
+Just 15 minutes from Lake Louise is, in my opinion, the most beautiful lake in all of Canada!

 This alpine lake is postcard-perfect, and Moraine Lake is completely free to visit.
-The renowned Ten Peaks provide the perfect background for this bright turquoise lake!
+The renowned Ten Peaks provide the perfect background for this bright turquoise lake.
 These colossal mountains tower above the lake, creating a beautiful scene that has become famous worldwide.
-In fact, I’m sure you recognize the image of the lake above from your social media feed – it’s definitely a popular photography spot for Instagrammers!

 You need to know a few things about visiting Moraine Lake before you go.
-First, parking at Moraine Lake is basically impossible.
-In 2023, the parking lot and access road were closed to personal vehicles.
+First, parking at Moraine Lake is now next to impossible, as in 2023 the parking lot and access road were closed to personal vehicles.
 So you’ll need to catch the Parks Canada shuttle, Roam Public Transit, Moraine Lake Sunrise Shuttle, or take a tour to get here.
-Parking was always a nightmare, so this isn’t a huge loss, but you’ll need to plan ahead – especially if you drove to Lake Louise in your own car or a rental car.

-Note – if you have a disability parking pass, you are still allowed in the Moraine Lake parking lot.
+Note – If you have a disability parking pass, you are still allowed in the Moraine Lake parking lot.

 When you arrive at Moraine Lake, you’ll find much to do and see.
-There are few great hikes at Moraine Lake, take a leisurely stroll along the Lakeshore Trail, hike to Consolation Lakes, visit the Rock Pile (for that famed vista), or if you’re lucky enough to visit in the autumn, DEFINITELY hike the Larch Valley Trail!
+There are a few great hikes at Moraine Lake, take a leisurely stroll along the Lakeshore Trail, hike to Consolation Lakes, visit the Rock Pile (for that famed vista), or if you’re lucky enough to visit in the autumn, DEFINITELY hike the Larch Valley Trail!
 Whatever you do, Moraine Lake maintains its status as Canada’s most beautiful lake!

 Moraine Lake Road is also only open annually for buses and shuttles from June to mid-October.
 The exact opening and closing dates change yearly based on the snowfall covering the access road and avalanche risk.
 Outside of these dates, you cannot get to Moraine Lake.